-First, let’s clear up some confusion about the terms.
-A single-hung window is different than a single pane window.
+A single-hung window is different from a single-pane window.
 “Hung” is a term that refers to the number of operable sashes, while “pane” describes the number of panes of glass in the window.

 The major difference lies in the upper sash.
 It’s stationary on single-hung windows whereas it is an operable sash on double-hung windows.
 That one change leads to a number of differences in the functionality and performance of each style.